 Orientation is required for ALL incoming students at Truett Seminary.

-Before beginning class, you must submit the completed health form to the Health Services office.
-You will need to make an appointment with your doctor, so don't wait!
+Before beginning class, you must submit the completed health form along with your immunization records to the Health Services office.
 Additional details are available at the Baylor Health Services page.

 Baylor University's ID card is a single-card program that combines many features including identification, library privileges, building access, lab access, meal plans, selected student functions, football ticket distribution, plus other activities.
 The ID Card Production office is shared with the Parking Services office located in the Speight Parking Garage (next to the Cashion building).
 You must obtain your student ID card before the semester begins.